Assessing & Understanding Adaptation Pathways

 It forms part of the Environment Agency’s £8m Adaptation Pathways Programme, which is developing long-term plans to adapt and invest in flooding and coastal change in four strategic locations.
 To find out more about the adaptation approach, please visit: Adaptation Pathway Programme | Engage Environment Agency (engagementhq.com)

-The toolkit and guidance that we are developing will focus on flood risks and is aimed at local authorities, allowing them to deliver a basic rapid adaptation pathways assessment approach in their places and partnerships.
+This focuses on flood and coastal erosion risks and is aimed at local authorities, allowing them to undertake a basic rapid adaptation pathways assessment approach in their places and partnerships.

 Webinar & Further Resources